 In 2012, Mongan ended a successful accounting career and began focusing on endeavors that she describes as being more “soul enriching,” including art, travel and volunteer work.
 She began publicly exhibiting her work in 2013 during San Francisco’s Fall Open Studios.

 After traveling to Cuba in 2013 and 2014 and visiting the Sociedad Gráfica de Cienfuegos, in 2015 Mongan began studying printmaking one on one under the direction of Cuban artist Rafael Cáceres, one of the Founders and the Director of the Sociedad Gráfica de Cienfuegos.
-She is incredibly humbled and honored by this rare opportunity and has been further honored to return in 2016 and 2017 to continue learning and practicing various printmaking techniques at this workshop, working directly with Cuban artists Alexander Cárdenas and Manuel Quesada.
+She is incredibly humbled and honored by this rare opportunity and has been further honored to return in 2016-2018 to continue learning and practicing various printmaking techniques at this workshop, working directly with Cuban artists Alexander Cárdenas and Manuel Quesada.

 Mongan's work is influenced, in part, by: her teachers' techniques, da Vinci’s drawings, Matisse’s lines, Schiele’s nudes, van Gogh’s swirls, Renoir’s eyes, Morisot’s warmth, and Kahlo’s pain.